gszasz/emacs-config/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-The use of a range of years within a copyright notice in this distribution should be interpreted as being equivalent to a list of years including the first and last year specified and all consecutive years between them.

-For example, a copyright notice that reads "Copyright (C) 2005, 2007-2009, 2011-2012" should be interpreted as being identical to a notice that reads "Copyright (C) 2005, 2007, 2008, 2009, 2011, 2012" and a copyright notice that reads "Copyright (C) 2005-2012" should be interpreted as being identical to a notice that reads "Copyright (C) 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012".